contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 How does ITR rural land tax immunity work?

 Federal Constitution Article 153, §4, II provides ITR immunity for small rural properties (pequena gleba rural) when the owner does not possess another property and exploits the property alone or with family.
-Additional immunity provisions exist for productive rural properties under Law 9.393/96.
-Many rural properties qualify for immunity but pay ITR due to formal registration errors — historical recovery is available.
+For other rural properties there is no ITR immunity: productivity (the Degree of Utilization measured against the area, under Law 9.393/96) reduces the applicable rate, it does not grant immunity.
+Some small properties qualify for the constitutional immunity yet still pay ITR due to formal registration errors — historical recovery is available.

 Are rural holdings tax-efficient for inheritance planning?